Due Feb 10 // March 3 // March 31 // April 14, 2025

 Additional Guidelines

-• These journal entries require Chicago-style footnotes.
+- These journal entries require Chicago-style footnotes.
 Keep footnotes limited but (as always) make sure that you are formatting the footnotes correctly.
 See the models below as well as this methods handout on How to Use Footnotes and consult as needed with the library’s Chicago-style guide, but make sure to use sample footnote models for formatting and NOT bibliography examples.
-And here is the special College Archives guide to citing its sources.
+And here is the Archives citation guide.